-- For use by a multiprocess clusterwide application - For sharing by members of a UIC group

-You can create additional clusterwide logical name tables in the same way that you can create additional process, job, and group logical name tables - with the CREATE/NAME\TABLE command or with the \$CRELNT system service.
-When creating a clusterwide logical name table, you must specify the PARENT\TABLE qualifier and provide a value for the qualifier that is a clusterwide name.
+- For use by a multiprocess clusterwide application - For sharing by members of a UIC group the \$CRELNT system service.
+When creating a clusterwide logical name table, you must specify the / PARENT_TABLE qualifier and provide a value for the qualifier that is a clusterwide name.
 Any existing clusterwide table used as the parent table will make the new table clusterwide.